 - Now start whisking the chickpea water using an electric whisk.
 Whisk for about 10 minutes, until you start to see stiff peaks forming (as if you were making meringue).
 Test that the mix is semi-solid and won't fall on your head if you tip it upside down!

 - Once stiff, start whisking in the sugar one spoonful at a time so that it slowly incorporates and maintains its firmness.
 It should end up looking shiny and stiff.

-- Once the chocolate mixture is cool, fold it into the chickpea mix using a large metal spoon.
+- Once the chocolate mixture is cool, fold it into the whisked up aquafaba mix using a large metal spoon.
 Make sure you don't beat any of the air out!
 What you should end up with is a chocolate mousse substance.

 - Sieve the flour mixture into the mousse and fold this in until it's just about incorporated.